Zorklis/LT-TV/README.md

 The purpose of this project is to track down recordings of Lithuanian Television shows from various channels.

 Currently focusing on post 1999 to early pre-2010's

+Due to laws and size limits (on github) recordings shouldn't be stored here.